Getting around Miami

 Greater Miami traffic can be terrible; cars can come to an absolute standstill along Ocean Drive and Collins Avenue in South Beach during weekday rush hour and weekend nights.

 There is plenty of metered parking available in Miami but not elsewhere.
-Visitors should check displayed information for rates and hours of operation.
-The average rates for parking meters range from US$0.75 to US$1.50 per hour.
-Some newer meters accept Visa and Mastercard as well as cash.
+You should check displayed information for rates and hours of operation.
+Most meters accept Visa and Mastercard as well as cash.
 On weekends, parking garages fill up with shoppers during the day and clubbers during the night.
-Further information on locations of car parks, hours and rates is available from the Miami Parking Authority, 190 NE Third Street (tel: (305) 373 6789; www.miamiparking.com).
+Further information on locations of car parks, hours and rates is available from the Miami Parking Authority (tel: +1 305 373 6789; www.miamiparking.com).